andrewltechnology/web-page-analyzer/README.md

-# Automatic Feature Detection For Web Page Analytics Bounce Rate Evaluation (Python)
+# Automatic AI Feature Detection For Web Page Analytics Bounce Rate Evaluation (Python)

 This is a script that automatically detects features in any page visitor dataset using AI Natural language processing.